Ásatrú Alliance: Valgard Murray

 Valgard Murray (Michael J. Murray), born in 1950 in Iowa to a farming family, to Thomas and Marion Murray of Scottish, Lithuanian, Irish, and German descent.
 Murray later moved to Arizona and became an electrical engineer.

 Murray was involved with the American Nazi Party (ANP) into the late 1960s. and learned of Odinism/Asatru through Elton Hall.
 He later became the Arizona organizer of the ANP.
 He has also been the spokesperson for the Arizona-based outlaw brotherhood Iron Cross MC.
 In 1969, Murray worked with Else Christensen to found the Odinist Fellowship, and served as vice president.

 In the early 1970s Murray and Hall formed a kindred and made contact with Else Christensen.
 In 1976 the Arizona Kindred became the first kindred certified as such by the Odinist Fellowship, which until then had only individual members.

 In 1984, the Arizona Kindred chose to affiliate with the Asatru Free Assembly (old AFA) instead.
 In 1986, he founded World Tree Publications, and in 1987, he served as general manager of the AFA.
 At the second Althing of the AFA, Murrary allegedly threatened to kill a homosexual attendee with a Mac-10.

-When the AFA folded, he and Robert Taylor of the Tribe of the Wulfings, formed the Ásatrú Alliance in 1987, inviting other kindreds to a formational Althing in 1988.
+When the AFA folded, he and Robert Taylor of the Tribe of the Wulfings, began to create the Ásatrú Alliance in 1987, inviting other kindreds to a formational Althing in 1988.
 He was a representative of the Ásatrú Alliance, was on the board of the International Ásatrú-Odinic Alliance (IAOA), and was chosen the first honorary IAOA Allsherjargoði for the three-year period.
 In 1988 he was elected the Alsherjargothi of the Ásatrú Alliance.

 In 2013, Murray commented on the killing of Colorado Department of Corrections head Tom Clements as the alleged murderer "practiced a controversial form of religion behind bars" which was Asatru.

 In 2014, Murray was interviewed in a three-part series by George Whitehurst Berry on the Sedona Dreams Show.
 During this interview, Murray stated that Asatru means, "faith in God."
 Asked if it actually refers to gods and goddesses, he responds, "Well, yes it did, but the word itself is not plural, it just means faith in God.
 And, it does of course mean, in the old way, respect in honouring the old gods and goddesses of the Northern European people."

 Murray remained the Allsherjargoði of the Ásatrú Alliance of Independent Kindreds, Inc. until entering a semi-retirement in 2015.